i82gaarj/tiktok-live-downloader/README.md

 # TikTok LIVE Downloader
 Simple Python script for downloading TikTok LIVE streams.

-I did this because YT-DLP stops working when there is a change in TikTok API, so I can fix it quickly.
+I did this because YT-DLP stops working when there is a change in TikTok API, so here I can fix it quickly.

 ## Tutorial
 Required: [yt-dlp](https://github.com/yt-dlp/yt-dlp) installed

+Recommended:
-Recommended: create a Python virtual env and install yt-dlp in the same venv.
+- Create a Python virtual env and install yt-dlp with pip in the same venv.
+- Use a hosted server, home server or any Linux device which is always running.

-### Formats config file
+### Quality config file
 There is an example config file to choose the download quality for every user/channel.
-If there is no config, it will download in "SD1" (the lowest quality offered by TikTok), but you can change this in the script.
+If there is no config, it will download the stream in "SD1", the lowest quality offered by TikTok, but you can change this in the script.

-### Service
+### Linux SystemD service
 In Linux, create a service template in ```/lib/systemd/system/your-tiktok-service@.service```:

 ```